An application for a grain buyer's license must be filed with the commissioner and the license issued before any grain may be purchased.

 (c) When a license is suspended the licensee shall surrender the license to the commissioner.
 An applicant or licensee may request an administrative hearing subject to chapter 14 within 15 days after the commissioner suspends a license or refuses to issue or renew a license under clause (b) to determine whether the license should be issued, renewed, or revoked.
 If no request is made within 15 days after suspension, the commissioner shall revoke the license.

-A producer claiming to be damaged by a breach of a contract for the purchase of grain by a licensed grain buyer may file a written claim with the commissioner.
+A producer claiming to be damaged by a breach of a contract for the purchase of grain by a grain buyer may file a written claim with the commissioner.
 The claim must state the facts constituting the claim.
-The claim must be filed with the commissioner within 180 days of the breach of the contract.
 If a claim is valid, the commissioner may immediately suspend the license, in which case the licensee shall surrender the license to the commissioner.
 Within 15 days the licensee may request an administrative hearing subject to chapter 14 to determine whether the license should be revoked.
 If no request is made within 15 days, the commissioner shall revoke the license.

-For entities licensed under this chapter and chapter 232, the bond requirements and claims against the bond are governed under section 232.22, subdivision 6a.
+For entities licensed under this chapter and chapter 232, the bond requirements and actions against the bond are governed under section 223.28.

 It is a violation under this chapter if the commissioner finds, after an investigation is conducted, that a complaint is valid or that a licensee is in violation of the provisions of this chapter.